ABOUT THE RTS

 Why do we need a Rail Technical Strategy?

-The Rail Technical Strategy (RTS) sets a clear direction for the development and uptake of existing and new solutions that are essential for industry to deliver against the challenges it faces.
+The RTS sets a clear direction for the uptake of existing solutions and the development of new ones that are essential for industry to deliver value to its customers.

-Since the 2012 version, the RTS has been valuable in aligning thinking and action in the UK and more widely, globally promoting the UK's world-class rail expertise and its vibrant innovation community.
+Since the 2012 version, the RTS has been valuable in aligning thinking and action in the GB rail network, and globally promoting the UK's rail expertise and approach to driving innovation.

-The direction set in the RTS is key to informing the investment pipeline within industry organisations.
+The direction set in the RTS is informs the investment pipeline within industry organisations.
 Senior budget holders in infrastructure managers, vehicle owners, train and freight operators and OEMs have better visibility of the direction of travel when it comes to the technical needs and opportunities that the railway has.
-This in turn is essential to ensure that supply chain is stimulated to invest with confidence in innovative solutions in the most important areas.

 Why is a new edition needed?

-Many longstanding challenges for rail in the UK remain and new challenges continue to emerge, especially in light of the Covid-19 global pandemic and its aftermath.
-In order to reinvigorate interest and achieve greater buy-in for rapid and coordinated technical progress, this new edition has been developed with the following principles in mind:
+In order to maintain interest and achieve greater buy-in for rapid and coordinated technical progress, the current RTS has been developed with the following principles in mind:

 More focused, with clarity on the agreed key problems, opportunities and solutions that need industry attention, rather than attempting to create a fully comprehensive plan